sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 ![Figure 9](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tariffs.png)

+I think diverging bar charts are a really effective way to display Likert scale polling data.
+When I read today's prompt, I immediately thought of the polarizing tariffs recently put into place by President Trump.
+While I'm most interested in becoming a business analyst, I find politcal data fascinating and important.

 ##### Footnotes

 *Day 1: I used Tableau to create the chart, and I got the data from [this KS&R article about influencer marketing](https://www.ksrinc.com/how-much-influence-influencers-have/).*